 HSA Tax Savings Help Offset The Income Gap

 According to GOBankingRates study, women contribute only half as much as their male counterparts to their retirement.
 Additionally, the median earnings of women as of 2018 was only 81% of men’s.
 This gap results in less contribution towards retirement and even social security funds.
-The tax savings in using an HSA as your retirement savings plan, gives your savings the boost it needs.
+The tax savings in using an HSA as your retirement account, gives your savings the boost it needs.

 Turn Your Maternity Bills into Margaritas